-Earnslaw is a traditional, yellow-fleshed swede that retains the same renowned characteristics of Major Plus, including early maturity and a soft bulb, but has the additional benefit of improved dry-rot and Alternaria tolerance.
-This results in higher yields and better winter keeping abilities.
+Farnslaw is the latest swede release from PGG Wrightson Seeds.
+It is a traditional, yellow-fleshed swede which supersedes the current softest swede in the market, Major Plus.
+Trials to date show that Earnslaw has the additional benefit of improved dry-rot and Alternaria tolerance resulting in higher yields and better winter keeping abilities.
 Refer to page 36 for more information on this exciting new release.